tombatron/NReJSON/README.md

 ### Examples

-In this repository there are a suite of integration tests that should be sufficent to serve as examples on how to use all supported ReJSON commands.
+In this repository there are a suite of integration tests that should be sufficent to serve as examples on how to use all supported RedisJSON commands.

 [Integration Tests](https://github.com/tombatron/NReJSON/blob/master/NReJSON.IntegrationTests/DatabaseExtensionAsyncTests.cs)